Grae-Drake/grae/readme.md

 ## Goal setting
 We use a system of goal setting called "Objectives and Key Results" to set goals at the company, team, and individual level.
 I'm a big fan.
-You can see my personal goals (current and previous) here (TODO: link).
+You can see my personal goals (current and previous) [here](https://docs.google.com/document/d/1CNF4NGmudq5ezJ6mFATY3n0vEZ_cHGOMnZBilqG1G9o/edit#).
 We'll talk a lot about OKRs.

 ## Risk and failure